 Article IV Authority, Powers, And Duties Of The Board Of Directors

 Section 4.01 General Powers as Policy Making Body.
-Subject only to the limitations of the Certificate of Incorporation, the Constitution, these Bylaws, the laws of the State of Delaware concerning corporate action that must be approved by the voting members, and applicable provisions of the United States Internal Revenue Service Regulations (IRS Code), the business and charitable affairs of the IAI shall be managed by or under the direction of a Board of Directors.
+All corporate powers of the IAI shall be exercised by or under the authority of, and the affairs of IAI shall be managed under the direction of a Board of Directors.

 Section 4.02 Approval of Seminars and Meetings.
-As referred to in Article III, Section 3.01 of these Bylaws, the Board of Directors shall have the final approval on the location, dates and programs for all seminars, educational conferences and meetings to include the Annual Membership Meeting, but excluding only certification boards, committee and subcommittee meetings.
+The Board of Directors shall have the final approval on the location, dates and programs for all seminars, educational conferences and meetings to include the Annual Membership Meeting.
+The Chief Operating Officer approves the location and dates for committee and subcommittee meetings.

 Section 4.03 Approval of Membership Applications.
-Membership applications disapproved at the administrative level may be appealed directly to the Board of Directors, with the decision of the Board of Directors being the final decision of the IAI.
-Applications approved at the administrative level and disapproved by the Board of Directors may be appealed directly to the membership at the next Annual Membership Meeting, with the decision of the voting members being the final decision of the IAI on this matter.
+Membership applications disapproved by the Chief Operating Officer may be appealed directly to the Board of Directors, with the decision of the Board of Directors being the final decision of the IAI.

 Section 4.04 Divisions.
 The Board of Directors shall have the power to approve or disapprove any requests for the formation, suspension, or termination of a charter of a Division of the IAI.